Frequently asked questions have been divided into the following categories:

 How long does it take to complete the 60 credit M.A.
 Clinical Mental Health Counseling program?

-Full-time students complete the program between 2 and 3 years.
+Full-time students complete the program between 2.5 years.
 A graduate student is considered full-time at 9 credit hours and graduate students with an assistantship are generally allowed to take a maximum of 12 credit hours per semester.
-There is an opportunity to take summer courses to help a student progress along a two or three year time line.
+There is an option to be a part-time student and complete the program in 3.5 years taking 6 credit hours per semester.

 Are comprehensive examinations required in the M.A.
 Clinical Mental Health Counseling program?

 Yes, all students are required to take comprehensive exams as a graduation requirement.
 Students typically register for comprehensive exams during their last year of study.
 Some students prefer to take comprehensive exams during their 2nd to last anticipated semester and others elect to take comprehensive exams during their last semester or study.
 The Counselor Preparation Comprehensive Exam (CPCE) is required prior to graduation.

 Will I be a National Certified Counselor (NCC) upon graduation?